zivz/weatherapp_codelab/codelab.md

 3. Choose `Swift`
 4. Name it `Date+Ext.swift`

-Using [this web site](https://nsdateformatter.com), allows to easily deal with formatting.
+Using [this web site](https://nsdateformatter.com), eases our life dealing with formatting.
 Since we want our Date to Include Month, day and year we'll play with the format in the above link and copy the format.
 ![Date Format][./assets/DateFormat.png]